 The BMP Field Guide is a practical tool for loggers, foresters and landowners.
 It presents suggestions, guidelines and technical references on a variety of water protections.
 The guide is to be used as a menu of options to protect soil water and timber resources from loss or degradation.

 Wood Products Industry Facilities /Statistics/Assistance

-The first directory, "Directory of Primary Wood-Using Industry in New York State", lists and details the many companies that utilize roundwood or other forms of biomass as raw material for the production of lumber, paper or other finished or semi-finished wood products.
+The "Directory of Primary Wood-Using Industry in New York State", lists and details the many companies that utilize roundwood or other forms of biomass as raw material for the production of lumber, paper or other finished or semi-finished wood products.
 The second, "Directory of Secondary Wood-Using Industry in New York State", lists and details the many individuals and companies that primarily utilize lumber or other semi-finished wood products for the production of value-added products.

 General Technical Assistance and Publications

-The FPU&M program maintains a large file of data, technical reports and publications that can serve to assist individuals and companies/organizations with questions or problems relating to the utilization of the forest resource.
+The Forest Utilization program maintains a large file of data, technical reports and publications that can serve to assist individuals and companies/organizations with questions or problems relating to the utilization of the forest resource.
 The program also has links/partnerships with other programs/organizations with a wide breadth of experience and knowledge in forest products utilization.